/ Oregon Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury results in a permanent disability, you may be entitled to further compensation under Michigan law.
-These payments are meant to account for the permanent consequences of your injury on your future employment potential.
+If your occupational accident leads to a permanent disability, you may be entitled to ongoing financial support under Michigan law.
+These payments are intended to compensate for the permanent consequences of your injury on your capacity to earn a living.

 Types of permanent disability benefits: